andywales83/MS-Project-1/README.md

     - The project uses imported font families from the Google Font platform.

 - Balsamiq
-    - the balsamiq platform was used to wireframe designs.
+    - The balsamiq platform was used for creation of the wireframe designs.

 ## Testing

 ### Validator testing

 - HTML
     - All HTML Code was passed through the official W3C Validator, with th ereport returning no errors.
-[W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fandywales83.github.io%2FMS-Project-1%2F)
+[W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fandywales83.github.io%2FMS-Project-1%2F)

 - CSS
+    Whilst the website was created using the Bootstrap 5 library, testing of the CSS on the live site creates errors due to the unrecognised base styling for Bootstrap.
+Direct testing of the site's css file, via direct input, shows no errors being reported.
+[W3C CSS Validator](Documentation/readme-images/website-css-validation.png)

 ## Deployment